texx00/sandypi/readme.md

 (env)$>
 ```

-Now you can install SandyPi:
+Now you can install SandyPi (will take a while):
 ```
 (env)$> sh install.sh
 ```